The following files are at

 read-write

-append="nomce" #needed by Compaq Armada
+append="nomce" #needed by Compaq Armada, optional

 label=BL3_ramdisk